 - The first step to this recipe is to grind the walnuts.
 Using a food blender or a food mill, grind the 1lb of walnuts to a fine paste.
 In my case, I used 2 1/2 cups of water with this, as my blender would not blend otherwise.
 Be aware of this if you decide to omit it, as it will change the effects of the recipe.
 Then add in 3/4 cup of sugar, and mix together well.

 - In a very large separate bowl, beat the egg whites.
 Beat initially at moderate speed and escalate to high speed, adding intermittently the 1 teaspoon salt.
 Once the meringue has started to be graced with soft peaks, add in the other 3/4 cup of sugar.
 Continue to beat until the meringue has stiff peaks.
-Make sure that there is not liquid remaining at the bottom which has not been beaten, which might occur due to the large size of the meringue.
+Make sure that there is no liquid remaining at the bottom which has not been beaten, which might occur due to the large size of the meringue.

 - Each time that a layer is finished, place it on a wire rack or at least a flat surface to cool, which should at least take a few hours to ensure that it is completely cool for the next step.

-- Once this is done, combine together the 2 cups whipped cream, 1 tablespoon instant coffee, 1 teaspoon vanilla, 5 teaspoons cinnamon, and 4 tablespoons brown sugar in a medium sized bowl.
+- Once this is done, combine together the 2 cups whipped cream, 1 tablespoon instant coffee, 1 teaspoon vanilla, 5 teaspoons cinnamon, and 4 tablespoons brown sugar in a medium-sized bowl.
 Beat it until it is thick and stiff.

-- Melt 4 oz fine quality dark chocolate in a micro-wave proof bowl for 90 seconds in the microwave.
+- Melt 4 oz fine-quality dark chocolate in a microwave-proof bowl for 90 seconds in the microwave.
 Then add in 3 tablespoons of butter, and melt another 15 seconds.
-Add in 6 tablespoons of sugar, and 1 teaspoon of vanilla extract, stir intensely, and microwave a final 10 seconds.
+Add in 6 tablespoons of sugar, and 1 teaspoon of vanilla extract, stir intensely and microwave a final 10 seconds.
 It should be smooth and well combined.
 Wait until this glaze has cooled slightly, then place the final cake layer on top of the two other layers and the cream, and then pour the chocolate glaze over this final layer until it covers it in a fine and thin layer.
 Place walnut halves or pieces on top as a decoration and to provide some crunch.